Pardes (2021 TV series)

 Pardes is a Pakistani television series directed by Marina Khan and written by Sarwat Nazir.
 It stars Bushra Ansari, Sarmad Khoosat, Shaista Lodhi, Affan Waheed and Dur-e-Fishan Saleem in prominent roles.
-Produced by Humayun Saeed and Shehzad Naseeb under Six Sigma Plus, the series airs double episodes weekly on ARY Digital.
+Produced by Humayun Saeed and Shehzad Naseeb under Six Sigma Plus, the series aired double episodes weekly on ARY Digital.
 The series explores how a man's working abroad affects his relationships and his children's lives.

 Plot

 Ahsan, the sole breadwinner of his family, works tirelessly to provide for his loved ones.
 His younger brother, Asim, is unemployed and lazy, but has a soft spot for their cousin, Nausheen.
 Despite his lack of employment, Asim's desire to marry Nausheen seems impossible.
 However, fate intervenes when Nausheen's father catches them together, leading to an impromptu marriage.
 As the family grows, Ahsan's mother, Mumtaz, pressures him to seek better opportunities abroad.
-Reluctantly, Ahsan leaves behind his wife, Zubeida, and daughter, Aimen, to work overseas, settling in Muscat.
-Zubeida, determined to raise her children and make ends meet, works hard to keep the family afloat.
-Meanwhile, Ahsan toils abroad, driven by the desire to provide for his family.
+Reluctantly, Ahsan leaves behind his wife, Zubeida, and daughter, Aimen, to work overseas in Muscat, toiling endlessly to provide for them while Zubeida works hard to keep the family afloat.

 As time passes, Ahsan's children, Aimen and Zaid, enter adulthood.
 Aimen shoulders the responsibilities that Zaid neglects.
 Aimen's classmate, Ibad, harbors unrequited feelings for her.
 After years of living abroad, Ahsan returns home, his health significantly deteriorated.
 On his deathbed, he attempts to arrange Aimen's marriage to their cousin, Salman, but she refuses, fearing a life similar to her mother's because Salman has a future plan to go abroad for his career.
 Instead, she proposes Ibad as an alternative, and they get married.

 After Ahsan's passing, Aimen begins her new life with Ibad.
 However, she faces challenges in her marital home, particularly from Ibad's stepsisters and brother-in-law.
 When Ibad embarks on a business trip to England, Aimen's past traumas resurface, and their marital life is put to the test.